 China Highlights promises zero shopping sell to our customers to enhance the quality of your travel experience, unless of course requested for.
 If shopping is on your mind, we help tailor just the right combination to fit your desires, be it for souvenirs, cultural purchases or simply Chinese wholesale items at a steal!
 Your local guide can also help with some great shopping tips.

-We'd recommend you read about our family tours if you are traveling with your kids or other loved ones.
+family tours if you are traveling with your kids or other loved ones.
+Or contact us to tailor-make a family tour for you.
 We promise you'll get the most out that trip!
-For more on shopping in China, please read: